mrinterweb/ember-rails-template/README.md

 If you're starting with a new rails app, I'd recommend starting with this:

-    rails new app --skip-javascript --skip-test-unit
+    rails new my_project --skip-javascript --skip-test-unit

+* <sub>Since the JavaScript dependencies are managed for you by the template, you can skip them.</sub>
+* <sub>Skip the test unit only if you plan on not using test unit.</sub>

 Watch the thrilling screencast!
 ==============================